aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 The `.vscode` directory will also contain the `tasks.json` tasks settings file for running build tasks from VSCode GUI.

-> You can find the code for the OmniSharp at [https://github.com/OmniSharp/omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode)
+> You can find the code for the OmniSharp extension at [https://github.com/OmniSharp/omnisharp-vscode](https://github.com/OmniSharp/omnisharp-vscode)

 ## Running the program from the command line